CDCgov/patristic/docs/README.md

 Returns a simple Javascript object version of this Branch and its descendants.
-This is useful in cases where you want to serialize the tree (e.g. `JSON.stringify(tree)`) but can't because the tree contains circular references (for simplicity, elegance, and performance reasons, each branch tracks both its children and its parent).
+This is useful in cases where you want to serialize the tree (e.g. `JSON.stringify(tree)`) but can't because the tree contains circular references (for simplicity, elegance, and performance reasons, each Branch tracks both its children and its parent).

-Returns **[Object][96]** A serializable bare Javascript Object representing this branch and its descendants.
+Returns **[Object][97]** A serializable bare Javascript Object representing this Branch and its descendants.

 ## parseJSON